janosgyerik/articles/hacking-contest-lessons/level1.md

 When the live CD starts,
 you are automatically logged in as user `level00`.
-The "message of the day" says:

-> In /home/level01/.password is the password of the level01 user.
-> Your mission, should you choose to accept it, is to read that
-> file and login as level01 to advance to the next level.
+The "message of the day" explains that the password of `level01` is saved in `/home/level01/.password`, and your goal is to read that file and login as `level01`.
-> You may find the files in /levels/level01 useful.

 All the levels on this CD work roughly the same way: